mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2022-01-27: Use optional return types for write commands and findAndModify
 * 2022-01-19: Deprecate the maxTimeMS option and require that timeouts be applied per the client-side operations timeout spec.
 * 2022-01-14: Add let to ReplaceOptions
 * 2021-11-10: Revise rules for applying read preference for aggregations with $out and $merge.